Triple modular redundancy: 3-input majority gate

-Thus, the majority gate is the carry output of a full adder, i.e., the majority gate is a voting machine.

 TMR operation

 Assuming the Boolean function computed by the three identical logic gates has value 1, then: (a) if no circuit has failed, all three circuits produce an output of value 1, and the majority gate output has value 1. (b) if one circuit fails and produces an output of 0, while the other two are working correctly and produce an output of 1, the majority gate output is 1, i.e., it still has the correct value.
 And similarly for the case when the Boolean function computed by the three identical circuits has value 0.
 Thus, the majority gate output is guaranteed to be correct as long as no more than one of the three identical logic circuits has failed.

 For a TMR system with a single voter of reliability (probability of working) R_{v} and three components of reliability R_{m}, the probability of it being correct can be shown to be R_{TMR} = R_{v} (3 R_{m}^{2} − 2 R_{m}^{3}).

 TMR systems should use data scrubbing – rewrite flip-flops periodically – in order to avoid accumulation of errors.